 Suppose you invested £5,000 and it grew by 7% each year.
 At the end of the first year, you’d have £5,350.

 At the end of the second year, you’d have £5,725 – that’s an additional £375 return – because you made gains on your original £5,000 and gains on your return from year one.
 That’s a compound return.

 Leave that investment for the longer term – say, 25 years – and your £5,000 will grow to a massive £27,137.
 That’s more than a fivefold increase on your original investment.
 Now you’re really compounding!

-Compounding can happen across all types of investments.
-The greater your returns the greater the impact of it.
-Here’s what shares (the blue line) versus cash (the red line) could look like over a 10 year period.
-In the stock market, where historical average returns have been around 7%, compounding has more of a chance to work its magic than cash that’s in a bank earning lower interest.
+Compounding can happen across cash as well as investments.
+However, the greater your returns the greater the impact of it.
+Here’s what shares (the blue line) versus cash (the red line) could look like over an 9 year period. £1,000 invested at the beginning of 2011 would be worth £2,193 at the end of 2020, compared to £1,185 if left in cash.
+In the stock market, where historical average returns have far outweighed cash interest, compounding has more of a chance to work its magic.

 Time to lay down the law…

 The Law of 72 is a helpful way to calculate the approximate time it takes to double your money at a given rate without adding one penny to your original investment – ever.
 To estimate the time required to double an original investment, divide 72 by the expected return rate.

 For example, at 6% return, your money takes 72 divided by 6 = 12 years to double.

 And, as we have seen, time in the market is what makes compound returns so substantial that Albert Einstein allegedly called it one of the most powerful forces in the universe, the eighth wonder of the world…

 Quiz: At 8% annual return, how long will it take to double your money?